Meekatharra, Western Australia: History

 Meekatharra is a former gold rush town.
 It seems the first settlement at Meekatharra occurred in 1894 and that, in May 1896, after the prospectors Meehan, Porter and Soich discovered gold, miners moved to the new settlement from the other East Murchison fields and mining grew rapidly in scale and sophistication.
 The Peak Hill mining town was founded in 1892 approximately 100 km up the road during this initial gold rush.

-Success on the Meekatharra field was short-lived.
+Success in the Meekatharra field was short-lived.
 It was only because a second gold discovery occurred in 1899 that the town survived.
 In 1901 the Meekatharra State Battery began operation and by Christmas Day 1903 the township had been officially gazetted.

 In 1906 Alfred Wernam Canning was appointed to develop a stock route from the East Kimberley to the Murchison.
 The stock route, comprising 54 wells, was completed in 1908 and, when the railway arrived in Meekatharra in 1910, the town became the railhead at the end of the route.
 In many ways the railway ensured the town's survival.
 In 1910 it took the first shipment of wool out of the area and it continued to serve the local pastoral interests until it was closed down in 1978.

 The town and surrounding stations were isolated by flood waters in 1926 resulting in provisions in the town running low after supplies were unable to get through after a week.

 From 1927 until 1931, a railway line operated from Meekatharra to the manganese mine at Horseshoe, some 130 km distant.